Most Amazon brand building advice stops at "enroll in Brand Registry." That gets you tools, not a brand.

 - Re-engagement promotions for lapsed or at-risk customers

-- Cross-sell promotions for customers who have only purchased from one category in your catalog
+- Cross-sell promotions for customers who have only purchased from one category

 Amazon allows discount ranges from 10% to 50% off.
 Segments generally need to be at least 1,000 people.
 Eligible products need minimum review and rating thresholds.